yukicode/UDA-front-end-program/P3_Arcade_Game_Frogger/README.md

-#frontend-nanodegree-arcade-game
+#Arcade Game Frogger
 ===================================

+UDA-front-end-developer prgoram Project 3.

-This is a frogger game written in HTML, CSS and Javascript.
+This is a classic arcade game frogger written in HTML, CSS and Javascript.
+Object-oriented design pattern is used.

+Original game assets is from this [repo](https://github.com/udacity/frontend-nanodegree-arcade-game).

 ## How to Open The Game

-Open the game by going to website https://yukicode.github.io/u-frontend/, or download the project and open u-frontend/frogger-game/index.html in the browser.
+Open the game by going to website https://yukicode.github.io/UDA-front-end-program/, or download the project and open u-frontend/frogger-game/index.html in the browser.

 ## Compatibility